 U.S. Geological Survey research found that some aquatic organisms living in waters downstream from wastewater treatments plants are showing signs of developmental and reproductive problems.
 Researchers are working to determine whether these impacts are the effects of pharmaceuticals in the environment.

 In the meantime, the best way to reduce the impact of pharmaceutical waste on the environment is to dispose of medicine properly.
-Find an Unwanted Medicines Take Back Collection Program [XLS] near you or read the Unwanted Medicines Fact Sheet (available on the IDEM Fact Sheets page) to properly dispose of medicine.
+Find an unwanted medicines take back collection program [PDF] near you or read the Unwanted Medicines fact sheet (available on the IDEM Fact Sheets page) to properly dispose of medicine.